jaspector

 A building permit is required for new construction, renovations and remodeling, additions, demolition, occupancy permits, and certain repair and maintenance work above defined thresholds.

-The following work is generally exempt: Farm structures are exempt from building code provisions under Mississippi Code § 17-2-7 (does not apply to floodplain management ordinances or NFIP requirements).
+Not all construction work requires a permit in unincorporated Claiborne County, MS. The following work is generally exempt: Farm structures are exempt from building code provisions under Mississippi Code § 17-2-7 (does not apply to floodplain management ordinances or NFIP requirements).
 Note: Agricultural exemptions do not override floodplain management ordinances, FEMA flood zone requirements, or National Flood Insurance Program (NFIP) regulations.
 Confirm exemption eligibility with the Board of Supervisors before proceeding.
+When in doubt, confirm with the local building department before starting work.